 Easier to Evaluate Used Car Condition

-The battery in an electric car is like the engine for a conventional vehicle.
+The battery in an electric car is like the engine of a conventional vehicle.
 The only moving part in an electric vehicle is the rotor, while the gas-powered car has a gas tank, gas pump, gas engine, alternator, transmission, carburetor, etc.

 Used Electric Cars – Cons